jungyup/netflix-clone/README.md

 # Netflix Clone

-Clone the existing Neflix website with UI, functionalities such as adding custom My List movies depends on the user logged-in
+*Clone the existing Netflix website with UI, functionalities such as adding custom My List movies depends on the user logged-in*

 There are three feature branches and will have updated status day by day
 - Day 1